-There is no standard for interfacing with NoSQL systems.
+There is no standard for interfacing with non-relational systems.
 Each system presents different designs and capabilities for application development teams.
-The maturity of the API can have major implications for the time and cost required to develop and maintain the underlying NoSQL system.
+The maturity of the API can have major implications for the time and cost required to develop and maintain the application and database.